evanrosa/wine-ML-capstone-2018/README.md

 #### Deliverables
 You will get structured guidance and designated time to work throughout the course.
 Final project deliverables include:

-- **Project Proposal**: Describe your chosen problem and whether you have access to relevant data.
+- **Part 1: Project Proposal/Data**: Describe your chosen problem and whether you have access to relevant data.
+A link to your data source is appreciated.
-- **Project Brief**: Share a brief summary of your initial analysis and next steps in order to get assistance from your instructional team.
+- **Part 2: Exploratory Data Analysis (EDA)**: Share a summary of your initial analysis.
+Notebook should contain a thorough analysis and description of your data as well as relevant graphics.
+The goal is that the reader underderstands the shape and nature of the data you are working with.
-- **Technical Notebook**: Submit a cleanly formatted Jupyter notebook (or other files) documenting your code and process for technical/peer stakeholders.
+- **Part 3: Modeling/Results**: Submit a cleanly formatted Jupyter notebook (or other files) documenting your code, processes, model, and results.
+The format of this notebook should resemble a medium-length memo.
-- **Presentation**: Present a summary of your business problem, approach, and recommendation to an audience of non-technical executive stakeholders.
+- **Part 4: Presentation**: Present a summary of your business problem, approach, and recommendation to an audience of non-technical executive stakeholders.

+Your project is meant to resemble an actual client deliverable.
+Your audience is a client.
+Parts 2 and 3 should be clean notebooks that you would feel comfortable presenting to a client.
+Part 4, the presentation, should resemble an actual client meeting in which you present your finds.

+> "Everyone is your client." -Dr. Albert Lee

 ---

 ## Project Resources

 * [Check out our requirements doc](./requirements.md) for a detailed walkthrough of our final project deliverable requirements.
-* If you're looking for final project ideas, [check out this list of ideas](./suggestions.md) curated from successful past projects.
+* If you're looking for final project ideas, [Kaggle](www.kaggle.com) is an excellent resource for free and open data.
+As always, you may not use work data for this project!
+It is also wise to not use anything related to your current work projects

 ---

-## (Suggested) Project Schedule
+## Project Schedule

-- Project 1: Due @ End of Unit 1
+- Part 1:
+	- For classes that meet Mon/Weds and Tues/Thurs, due **Friday, May 11th**
+	- For classes that meet Fridays, due **Tuesday, May 15th**
-- Project 2: Due @ End of Unit 2
+- Part 2:
+	- For classes that meet Mon/Weds and Tues/Thurs, due **TBA**
+	- For classes that meet Fridays, due **TBA**
-- Project 3: Due @ End of Unit 3
+- Part 3:
+	- For classes that meet Mon/Weds and Tues/Thurs, due **TBA**
+	- For classes that meet Fridays, due **TBA**
-- Project 4 (Final):
+- Part 4 (Final):
-    - Proposal + Dataset: Due @ End of Unit 2
-    - Initial EDA Brief: Due @ End of Unit 3
-    - Technical Report: Due @ End of Unit 4
-    - Presentation: Due @ End of Unit 4
+	- Your presentations will be between 5 to 7 minutes, with time for Q&A filling a 10-minute block.
+	- Final presentations are given in the last class.
+	- If you will not be present on our last day, please organize to have your presentation the second-to-last day.
+	- Due to the class size, to break up monotony, you may elect to give your final presentation any time within the last 3 class days.
+(For the Friday class, this means the last _two_ weeks, morning or afternoon).

 ---

 ## Rubric

-For all deliverables, requirements will be evaluated on a simple point scale of 0, 1, or 2.
+Part 1 is on a 0/1 scale (it is complete or it is not).
+For all deliverables (ie, Parts 2, 3, and 4 above), requirements will be evaluated on a simple point scale of 0, 1, or 2.
 Additionally, instructors will provide you with feedback on required portions of your project.

 Score | Expectations
 :--- | :---